-time, compared to the 12 round-trip times required by the non-Quick-Start connection.
+fer in the initial window.4 The connection using Quick-Start completes the data transfer in one round-trip time, compared to the 12 round-trip times required by the non-Quick-Start connection.
 This graph shows both the potential power and potential danger of Quick-Start.
 On the one hand, the increase in performance is tremendous.
-On the other hand, even though the Quick-Start traffic is paced out over an RTT, the burst of traffic could potentially have a large impact on competing traffic if the approval of the Quick-Start request was overly optimistic.
-However, when repeating this simulation with 20 additional regular TCP flows starting at 20 ms intervals and each sending 5000 packets, the completion times for the regular TCP flows were similar with and without the use of Quick-Start by the 10,000-packet TCP connection.
-Section 6 investigates Quick-Start's effect on competing traffic in the network in further detail.
+On the other hand, the burst of traffic (even if spread over an RTT) is also tremendous and could potentially have a large impact on the network.